Confidence regions for entries of a large precision matrix: Numerical study

 From Tables \ref{tb:p100}--\ref{tb:p1500}, we observe that, for both KMB and SKMB procedures, the overall differences between the empirical coverage rates and the corresponding nominal levels are small, which demonstrates that the KMB and SKMB procedures can provide accurate approximations to the distributions of $n^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ and $n^{1/2}|\widehat{\bD}^{-1}(\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}})|_\infty$, respectively.
 Also note that the coverage rates improve as $n$ increases.
 And, our results are robust to the temporal dependence parameter $\rho$, which indicates the proposed procedures are adaptive to time dependent observations.

 Comparing the simulation results indicated by KMB and SKMB in the category $\mathcal{S}=\{(j_1,j_2):j_1\neq j_2\}$ of Tables \ref{tb:p100}--\ref{tb:p1500}, when the dimension is less than the sample size ($p=100$, $n=150, 300$), we can see that the SKMB procedure has better accuracy than the KMB procedure if the heteroscedastic issue exists.
-This finding also exits when the dimension is over the sample size and both of them are large ($n=300$, $p=1500$).
+This finding also exists when the dimension is over the sample size and both of them are large ($n=300$, $p=1500$).
 For the homogeneous case $\mathcal{S}=\{(j_1,j_2):\omega_{j_1,j_2}=0\}$, the KMB procedure provides better accuracy than the SKMB procedure when sample size is small ($n=150$).
 However, when the sample size becomes larger $(n=300)$, the accuracy of the SKMB procedure can be significantly improved and it will outperform the KMB procedure.
 The phenomenon that the SKMB procedure sometimes cannot beat the KMB procedure might be caused by incorporating the estimated standard deviations of $\widehat{\omega}_{j_1,j_2}$'s in the denominator of the Studentized-type statistic, which suffers from high variability when the sample size is small.
-The simulation results suggest us that: (i) when the dimension is less than the sample size or both the dimension and the sample size are very large, the SKMB procedure should be used to construct the confidence regions of $\bOmega_{\mathcal{S}}$ if the heteroscedastic issue exists; (ii) if the sample size is small, and we have some previous information that there does not exist heteroscedastic, then the KMB procedure should be used to construct the confidence regions of $\bOmega_{\mathcal{S}}$.
+The simulation results suggest us that: (i) when the dimension is less than the sample size or both the dimension and the sample size are very large, the SKMB procedure should be used to construct the confidence regions of $\bOmega_{\mathcal{S}}$ if the heteroscedastic issue exists; (ii) if the sample size is small, and we have some previous information that there does not exist heteroscedastic issue, then the KMB procedure should be used to construct the confidence regions of $\bOmega_{\mathcal{S}}$.
 However, even in the homogeneous case, the SKMB procedure should still be employed when the sample size is large.
-In practice, if the dimension is less than the sample size or both the dimension and the sample size are very large, we may select SKMB procedure; otherwise, we may select KMB procedure.